Divergent series: past, present, future: Conclusion

-We have understood why divergence is the rule, and convergence the exception.
-The phenomena described above are much more general than the context of \eqref{Euler_gen} described here, and are explored by the author and her collaborators in different contexts.
-The common thread is that $1$-summability occurs when two equilibrium points of a dynamical system coallesce in a double point.
-There are some rigid dynamics attached to each simple equilibrium, and these rigid dynamics do not match well until the limit when the two equilibria coallesce.
+The phenomena described in Section~\ref{sec:future} are much more general than the context of \eqref{Euler_gen} discussed here, and are explored by the author and her collaborators in different contexts: parabolic points of 1-dimensional diffeomorphisms, saddle-nodes and resonant saddles of two-dimensional vector fields, Hopf bifurcation in two-dimensional vector fields, non resonant irregular singular points.
+A common thread is that $1$-summability occurs when two equilibrium points of a dynamical system coallesce in a double point, or more generally two special \lq\lq invariant objects\rq\rq\ (for instance a singular point and a limit cycle) coallesce.
+There are some rigid dynamics attached to each simple equilibrium (object), and these rigid dynamics do not match well until the limit when the two equilibria (or objects) coallesce.
+More generally, $k$-summability occurs when $k+1$ equilibrium points (or objects) merge together in a generic way.
+Multi-summability can occur when the merging is non generic.

 Divergent series also occur in the phenomena involving \lq\lq small denominators\rq\rq.
 A source of divergence in this case is the accumulation of particular solutions.
 For instance, in the case of a fixed point of a germ of analytic diffeomorphism $f:(\mathbb C,0)\rightarrow\mathbb (\mathbb C,0)$, $f(z) =e^{2\pi i \alpha}z + o(z)$, with $\alpha\in \mathbb R\setminus\mathbb Q$, the divergence of the linearizing series could come from the accumulation of periodic points around the fixed point at the origin.
 The study of this phenomenon is part of the work for which Jean-Christophe Yoccoz received the Fields medal in 1994.